 Your website will run on a modern smart phone or modern browser, including: Chrome, Opera, Microsoft Edge, Safari, and Firefox.
 I won’t guarantee compatibility and quality of display with older browsers and smart phones.

 In general, I don’t do extremely large enterprise-level sites (think Amazon or eBay).

 To ensure performance and reliability, the more complex sites I develop will be hosted on WPEngine ($35/month); this results in a secure, fast and easy to maintain site.
-Sites that are less complex (for example, a forum or wiki) will be hosted on SitePoint ($4 to $12 per month, depending on the size of the site and amount of traffic).
+Sites that are less complex (for example, a forum or wiki) will be hosted on SiteGround ($4 to $12 per month, depending on the size of the site and amount of traffic).
+There are other options for very large sites with a large number of users.
 I generally recommend Namecheap for domain registration and email hosting.

 I can’t guarantee the quality of support and performance on other hosts than these.
 Put simply, there are great hosting companies, adequate hosting companies, and poor hosting companies.
 A complex social network site may not perform as desired on other hosts.

 I’m not a graphic artist, so I generally use stock photos to customize a site (as I’ve done with this one).
 I can develop simple logos, but I don’t do extensive graphics work.
 However, I can help you find someone to develop custom logos and artwork if so desired, and integrate the result into your site.